mhzrerfani/innoscripta-news-aggregator/README.md

 2. Create a `.env.local` file with your API keys.
 Optionally, you can copy the `.env.example` file and rename it to `.env.local`:

+**NOTE:** If you use the pre-built image, API keys are provided for easier testing and you can skip providing your own API keys.

 ```plaintext
 NEWSAPI_KEY=your_newsapi_key
 GUARDIAN_API_KEY=your_guardian_key